Brilliant vs. IXL: Which is better for kids learning math?

 There's also a meaningful difference in how each platform treats mistakes.
 IXL's scoring system deducts points for wrong answers, which can discourage kids who are still building confidence.
 Brilliant treats mistakes as part of the process — the natural result of genuine challenge — and uses them as moments to deepen understanding rather than measure performance.

-Finally, Brilliant isn't just for kids.
-It's built for curious learners of any age, which means parents can genuinely engage with it alongside their children — not just monitor progress, but learn alongside them.
+Brilliant is also built for curious adults — parents can genuinely engage with it alongside their children, not just monitor progress.

 Which is better for my child?